DIXANTOFFICIAL1/Graphinity/README.md

 Output
 ```

-The backend sends the configured prompts and upstream workflow values to the Groq model and returns the generated response to downstream nodes.
+The backend sends the configured prompts and workflow input to the Groq model and returns the generated response to downstream nodes.

 ---